dualad-code/DualAD/README.md

 [**TL;DR**] DualAD is an autonomous driving framework that integrates reasoning capabilities (large language models) with traditional planning modules (rule-based) to handle complex driving scenarios.

 ## Installation
-- Setup the nuPlan dataset as described [HERE](https://nuplan-devkit.readthedocs.io/en/latest/dataset_setup.html).
+- Download the nuPlan dataset as described [HERE](https://nuplan-devkit.readthedocs.io/en/latest/dataset_setup.html).
+The download link is [here](https://www.nuscenes.org/nuplan#download) (You need to sign up first) and you just need to download the ```Mini Split``` in our case.
 Make sure you have a general filesystem hierarchy like this (nuplan is at the same level as DualAD's working directory)
    ```bash
    # echo ${HOME} to see what is it
    ${HOME}/nuplan